 No Need for Ladders - Pure Water Window Cleaning can be carried out at height, from the ground

 Accessibility - Reach over awkward obstacles, clean uPVC plastic frames and sills from the ground

 Environmentally Friendly - Effective cleaning without chemicals or soap

 Safer Work Environment - Less risk of property damage

 Added Privacy - The customer need not worry about being visible through upstairs windows

 For aspiring commercial Window Cleaners, the added safety benefit of cleaning from the ground is an excellent selling point, and even a requirement for some buildings.

 Regardless of your preferred method of cleaning Windows, the smart modern Window Cleaner will have a means to utilise purified water, even if it is not the primary method of cleaning.

 Generally water is classified as either hard or soft.
 This refers to the amounts and types of minerals built up in the water, the harder the water the more costly it is to purify, and this is usually location dependent.
-For example in the U.K most of South Wales & Scotland have soft water (TDS readings of 150 or less), whereas Bristol & London have very hard water (350-500ppm in places).
-To find out which purification method suits best, click HERE).
+For example in the U.K most of South Wales & Scotland have soft water (TDS readings of 150 ppm or less), whereas Bristol and London typically has hard water at 350-500 ppm in places.
+Find out which purification method will suit your location: HERE

-HM Digital produce a high standard of TDS meters, and are regularly available from approved suppliers, you can pick one up HERE
+HM Digital produce high quality TDS meters.
+You can pick one up HERE